AndersDeath/diary2/000-current.md

 # 27 October - Tuesday  - Gündoğan - 28 day of immigration

 I'm really tiered becouase of news and I just stopped reading then.
+Now I am fully concentrated on my own business.